boschresearch/hierarchical_patent_classification_ecir2021/README.md

 ## A Multi-Task Approach to Neural Multi-Label Hierarchical Patent Classification using Transformers
 This is the companion code for the experiments reported in the paper "A Multi-Task Approach to Neural Multi-Label Hierarchical Patent Classification using Transformers"  by
 Subhash Chandra Pujari, Annemarie Friedrich and Jannik Strötgen published at ECIR 2021.
 The code allows the users to reproduce the results reported in the paper and extend the model to new datasets and hierarchical multilabel classification configurations.
-Please cite the above paper when reporting, reproducing or extending the results as:
+For any queries regarding code or dataset, you can contact [Subhash Pujari](subhashchandra.pujari@de.bosch.com) Please cite the paper when reporting, reproducing or extending the results as:

-## Dataset
-Dataset can be found in the folder as data/uspto-release.

 ## Citation
 ```
 @inproceedings{pujari-etal-2021,